Skip to main content

 registration:

-# In order for the node to register itself, the entity.json of the entity
+# In order for the node to register itself, the entity ID must be set.

 Starting the Oasis Node